-No major excavations have been conducted within the CRSU as of 5 August 2015.
-Whatever the source of funding, there is a need to carry out major excavations in
+No major excavations have been conducted within the CRSU as of December 31, 2020.
+Whatever the source of funding, there is a need to carry out major excavations to recover several large artifact samples from controlled proveniences to develop more particular historic contexts.